kalman0x/academic-projects/README.md

 # Academic projects
-Collection of my Machine Learning, Deep Learning and Statistics projects done during the master's degree in Data Science at the University of Naples 'Federico II'
+Collection of my Machine Learning and Deep Learning projects carried out during the master's degree in Data Science at the University of Naples 'Federico II'